KrachDev/SaveTracker/README.md

 - 📋 **Post-Game Save Summary**
   - When the game closes, SaveTracker:
     - Displays a **notification** with tracked file changes.
-    - Saves a detailed list to `GameFiles.json` inside the game directory.

 - ☁️ **Cloud Backup (via Rclone)**
   - Seamless integration with **Rclone** to sync your saves to the cloud.